 Verify that the user who is going to enroll the device has a valid Intune license.

-Verify that auto-enrollment is activated for those users who are going to enroll the devices into Intune.
-For additional details, see Azure AD and Microsoft Intune: Automatic MDM enrollment in the new Portal.
+Verify that auto-enrollment is activated for those users who are going to enroll the devices into Mobile Device Management (MDM) with Intune.
+For more information, see Azure AD and Microsoft Intune: Automatic MDM enrollment in the new Portal.

-For BYOD devices, the MAM user scope takes precedence if both MAM user scope and MDM user scope (automatic MDM enrollment) are enabled for all users (or the same groups of users).
+For bring-your-own devices (BYOD devices), the Mobile Application Management (MAM) user scope takes precedence if both MAM user scope and MDM user scope (automatic MDM enrollment) are enabled for all users (or the same groups of users).
 The device will use Windows Information Protection (WIP) Policies (if you configured them) rather than being MDM enrolled.

-For corporate devices, the MDM user scope takes precedence if both scopes are enabled.
+For corporate-owned devices, the MDM user scope takes precedence if both scopes are enabled.
 The devices get MDM enrolled.

 Verify that the device OS version is Windows 10, version 1709 or later.

-Auto-enrollment into Intune via Group Policy is valid only for devices which are hybrid Azure AD joined.
-This means that the device must be joined into both local Active Directory and Azure Active Directory.
+Auto-enrollment into Intune via Group Policy is valid only for devices that are hybrid Azure AD joined.
+This condition means that the device must be joined into both local Active Directory and Azure Active Directory.
 To verify that the device is hybrid Azure AD joined, run

 dsregcmd /statusfrom the command line.